 Verizon’s Operations Management Areas, 10 Decisions

 2. Quality Management.
 This strategic decision area of operations management supports the quality-based differentiation emphasized in Verizon’s generic competitive strategy and intensive growth strategies.
 The objective is to satisfy specifications that accurately represent customers’ expectations on product quality.
-For example, operations managers use the results of market research to set operational productivity and quality targets in the telecommunications operations of Verizon Wireless and other areas of the organization.
-Effectiveness in this decision area contributes to brand image, which is among the business strengths identified in the SWOT analysis of Verizon Communications, Inc.
+For example, operations managers use the results of market research to set operational productivity and quality targets in the telecommunications operations of Verizon and other areas of the organization.
+Effectiveness in this decision area contributes to the brand image, which is among the business strengths identified in the SWOT analysis of Verizon Communications Inc.

 5. Layout Design and Strategy.
 In this strategic decision area, Verizon’s operations managers are concerned with the optimized placement of workplaces along with the movement of resources to support productive operations.
-For example, the operational efficiency of Verizon Wireless partially depends on the facility layouts that help streamline the movement of network technologies and related devices needed in maintaining the telecommunications infrastructure.
+For example, the operational efficiency of Verizon partially depends on the facility layouts that help streamline the movement of network technologies and related devices needed in maintaining the telecommunications infrastructure.
 The company’s operations management approach also involves digital networks to facilitate the movement of information resources or digital data needed in operations.

 7. Supply Chain Management.
 Streamlining, cost-effectiveness, and reliability are the main objectives in this area of operations management.
 In this regard, Verizon’s strategic decisions include considerations for suppliers’ needs and how the business can improve its productivity despite the limits of the supply chain.
 Also, the supply chain must increase its capacity as the company grows and increases its operational requirements.
-For example, as Verizon Wireless grows, so should the supply chain for materials used in the company’s wireless telecommunications infrastructure.
-For organizational coherence, operations managers consider Verizon Communications, Inc.’s corporate social responsibilities and stakeholders in developing strategies for this strategic decision area.
+For example, as Verizon grows, so should the supply chain for materials used in the company’s wireless telecommunications infrastructure.
+For organizational coherence, operations managers consider Verizon’s corporate social responsibilities and stakeholders in developing strategies for this strategic decision area.

 9. Scheduling.
 This strategic decision area of operations management focuses on the objective of scheduling production processes and resources, especially human resources, to support Verizon’s goals for productivity and growth.
 Scheduling production processes involves adjusting the company’s operational capacity based on current demand.
 On the other hand, in scheduling resources, operations managers consider resource availability and how resources are utilized to support the various needs of the business.
-For example, Verizon Wireless schedules its technical teams in ways that strategically support network upgrades, in spite of limits in the company’s human resources.
+For example, Verizon schedules its technical teams in ways that strategically support network upgrades, despite limits in the company’s human resources.

-Productivity at Verizon Communications, Inc.
+Productivity at Verizon Communications Inc.

 - Number of tickets resolved per month (Productivity of customer service operations)

-- Verizon Communications, Inc. – Annual Report.
+- Verizon Communications Inc. – Company Policies.

-- Verizon Communications, Inc. – Form 10-K.
+- Verizon Communications Inc. – Form 10-K.